 We are doing this by:

-- by sharing information with the media to promote awareness and to inform public participation in our advocacy work for legal reform.
+- Sharing information with the media to promote awareness and to inform public participation in our advocacy work for legal reform.

 You can find some of these resources on our Resources You Can Use page.